-In using exclusion criteria, UniCredit Bank Austria AG has embraced the goals and requirements of international standards.
-These include the UN Global Compact, the Paris Climate Agreement, a number of international conventions on controversial and disreputable weapons, and the requirements of the Financial Action Task Force to combat money laundering and terrorist financing.
-UniCredit Group complied with the reporting standards of the Global Reporting Initiative when preparing its sustainability reports.
+UniCredit Bank Austria AG incorporated the objectives and requirements of international standards into its exclusion criteria.
+These include the UN Global Compact, the Paris Climate Agreement, several international conventions on controversial and banned weapons, and the Financial Action Task Force's guidelines on combating money laundering and terrorist financing.
+The UniCredit Group adhered to the Global Reporting Initiative's reporting standards regarding sustainability reports.